yesodweb/yesodweb.com-content/blog/2015/07/http2.md

 To solve the issue 1, HTTP/2 provides a header compression mechanism called [HPACK](https://tools.ietf.org/html/rfc7541).
 To fix the issue 2 and 3, HTTP/2 makes just one TCP connection per site and multiplex frames of requests and responses asynchronously.
 The default number of concurrency is 100.

-I guess that HTTP/2 implementors agree that the most challenging ports of HTTP/2 are HPACK and priority.
+I guess that HTTP/2 implementors agree that the most challenging parts of HTTP/2 are HPACK and priority.
 HPACK used to define reference sets as well as indices and Huffman encoding.
 During standardization activities, I found that [reference sets makes the spec really complicated but does not contribute compression ratio](http://d.hatena.ne.jp/kazu-yamamoto/20140129/1391057824).
 My big contribution to HTTP/2 was a proposal to remove reference sets from HPACK.
 The final HPACK gets much simpler.

 Since multiple requests and responses are multiplexed in one TCP connection, priority is important.